-Mr. Staser is a lifelong Alaskan with more than nine years of practice in Alaska.
+Mr. Staser is a lifelong Alaskan with more than 10 years of practice in Alaska.
 Immediately after completing law school, he worked as a law clerk for the Anchorage District Court.
 Subsequently, Mr. Staser worked for the State of Alaska, Office of Public Advocacy, as a trial attorney representing indigent clients in criminal proceedings and at Walker & Richards, LLC, practicing civil litigation.
 Mr. Staser’s practice emphasizes oil and gas litigation, pipeline and utility regulation, property tax assessment, municipal law, and general

 Mr. Staser earned his B.A. in politics from Princeton University in 2008 and graduated cum laude with his J.D. from Willamette University College of Law in 2011.

 Mr. Staser is admitted to practice in Alaska state courts and before the United States District Court for the District of Alaska.